illiteratewaffle/RetroArcade/use_case_descriptions.md

 **Trigger:** The player wants to view the bio of another player

 **Scenario:**
-1. Player clicks into another player's profile
+1. Player clicks into another player's profile.
-2. The other player's profile loads up and their name and part of their bio is immediately visible
+2. The other player's profile loads up and their name and part of their bio is immediately visible.
 3. If there is more to a player's bio than can fit in the immediately presented section of the profile, the user can click "show more" to see the other user's full bio.

-**Post conditions:**
+**Post conditions:** The player who wanted to see the bio of the other player is able to see the other player's bio and has extended it if they wanted to.

 **Exceptions:**
 1. The other player has no bio set.